ibnaleem/themes/README.md

 $ git checkout -b branch-name
 ```
 ### Format for Contributions
-1. Upload the theme's screenshot in one of the directories it belongs to (if it's a dark theme, upload it to [DARK](https://github.com/ibnaleem/code-themes/tree/main/DARK))
-2. Edit the markdown file it belongs to, and add the following lines:
+1. Edit the markdown file the theme belongs to (for example, dark themes in [DARK.md](https://github.com/ibnaleem/code-themes/blob/main/DARK.md), and add the following lines:
 ```html
 <h2>THEME NAME</h2>
   <img src="link to screenshot" height="50%" width="50%"> // DO NOT CHANGE WIDTH AND HEIGHT